garethcmurphy/kubernetes_at_dmsc/PITCHME.md

 ---

-"The future offers very little hope for those who expect that our new mechanical slaves will offer us a world in which we may rest from thinking." - Norbert Wiener
+> The future offers very little hope for those who
+> expect that our new mechanical slaves will offer
+> us a world in which we may rest from thinking.

+Norbert Wiener